ericwa/ericw-tools/docs/qbsp.rst

 .. option:: -transwater

-   Computes portal information for transparent water (default)
+   In Q1 mode, compiles maps for transparent water (lets vis see through liquids).
+Enabled by default.
+   Has no effect in Q2 mode, because this is controlled by the mapper in Q2.

 .. option:: -notranswater